What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 These experiences may not leave visible scars, but they leave emotional ones.
 Especially for highly sensitive people, or those who developed patterns like people-pleasing and perfectionism, these early wounds run deep.

-As a therapist, I see how often people carry pain they’ve never named — because it didn’t feel “bad enough,” or because they’ve been conditioned to overlook it.
+As a therapist, I see how often people carry pain they’ve never named—because it didn’t feel “bad enough,” or because they’ve been conditioned to overlook it.

-How to Start Accepting Pain and Emotional Trauma (Without Overwhelm)
+How to Start Acknowledging Pain (Without Overwhelm)

 Here are a few ways to begin meeting your pain with more care, compassion, and safety: